Narcissistic Abuse Reaches Worldwide Epidemic Proportions

 These children will not fare well in adulthood.
 So emotionally tortured with no hope in sight, some do not make it that far.

 This problem has reached epidemic proportions.
 It runs rampant in every country of our world.
-I work day and night not only to help the narcissistically abused understand what they have endured and recover from it, but to spread the word about this terrible injustice.
+I am entirely devoted, not only to help those who have been abused by narcissistic predators understand what they have endured and recover from it, but to spread the word about this terrible injustice.

 I am hopeful that things can change but I cannot possibly do this alone.
 This will take a collaborative effort.
 Together we can fight and eradicate this insidious behemoth—one that is responsible for the destruction of innumerable lives.